You can move your Dropbox folder to any location on your hard drive or an external hard drive using the Dropbox desktop app.

 If you've connected a personal and a work Dropbox, you'll see both of your Dropbox accounts listed.
 Select the correct tab before moving the Dropbox folder location.

 Your Dropbox folder will keep the same name as before, and can't be renamed during the move process.
-Dropbox will not sync your Dropbox folder if it has been manually renamed or moved through your operating system.
-If Dropbox loses track of your Dropbox folder, it will attempt to re-sync the folder in its entirety using its last known location.
+Dropbox will not sync your folder if it has been manually renamed or moved through your operating system.
+If Dropbox loses track of your folder, it will attempt to re-sync the folder in its entirety using its last known location.

 macOS: Manually move the Dropbox folder back to its default location